finn-no/js-code-style/README.md

 Explicit rules are configured with `.eslintrc` files.
 These configs should be in dot-files, instead of hard-coded in build scripts.
 That makes it possible for editor plugins to auto-detect the config.

 List of all rules are available in [ESLint rules docs](http://eslint.org/docs/rules/).
+List of [rules and settings](https://github.com/finn-no/eslint-config-finn/blob/master/rules.md) used in eslint-config-finn.

 You can have different configurations for tests or similar.
 An `.eslintrc`-file in any project folder will automatically extend the project-root config: